 Here are other materials you’ll need for making an epoxy resin table:

-Will Epoxy Resins Bond To Wood?
+Will Epoxy Resin Bond To Wood?
 What if it Shrinks?

 If you read this guide thoroughly, it’s clear that the best wood for epoxy table furniture must be solid and stable.
-Our team recommends keeping tabs on the material’s moisture content and flatness to avoid any hassle while creating this notable workpiece.
+From my experience, I emphasize monitoring the wood’s moisture content and ensuring its flatness to avoid complications during the crafting process.